-NeDNR and the Republican Basin NRDs participated in education and outreach about plan implementation efforts in 2021.
+NeDNR and the Republican Basin NRDs participated in education and outreach about plan implementation efforts in 2022.
 The basin-wide plan identifies some examples of potential outreach topics related to this objective such as efficiency improvements, the NRDs' allocation systems and resulting successes, other management activities and successes, factors that have contributed to streamflow reduction in the Basin, variations in groundwater management that reflect natural wet/dry cycles, realistic expectations for outcomes of projects and policy changes.
-The following paragraphs provide specific examples of 2021 education and outreach activities related to implementation efforts within the basin.
+The following paragraphs provide specific examples of 2022 education and outreach activities related to implementation efforts within the basin.

 NeDNR hosts a website about the Republican River Basin-Wide Plan, http://rrbwp.nebraska.gov.
 The website is a tool for conveying information about basin-wide plan implementation and includes background information about the plan and plan implementation resources such as data, annual meeting materials, and annual reports.
 Plan development meeting materials are also available on the website.
-In 2021, NeDNR began discussions on updating and revising website design and content.
+NeDNR plans to update the website when staff and other resources are available.

 Upper Republican NRD described augmentation and other water management programs to members of the Legislature's Natural Resources Committee and University of Nebraska officials.
 Locally, the NRD shared information about Compact compliance forecasts by posting information on the district's website, the NRD newsletter, and through presentations to community leaders in the District.
 Upper Republican NRD also helped publicize efforts by Southwest Weed Management District to control invasive species in stream corridors throughout the Basin.
-The NRD also shared information about District and basin-wide activities with water management groups in eastern Colorado.